 This will do 2 things.
 It’ll run the tests and create run configuration.
 Test results are displayed in Test Runner Tab.

 Also, note the test configuration in the top right corner.
 We can save this configuration as our default test run.

 There are a couple of features that are useful for everyday workflow.

-When you're writing new tests for your app, PyCharm makes it really easy to execute a single test.
-E.g. the one that you've just finished writing.
+When we’re writing new tests for our app, PyCharm makes it really easy to execute a single test.
+E.g. the one that you’ve just finished writing.
 You can do so by pressing the green play button, next to the test definition.